carter4299/carter4299/README.md

 ### My main focus of study is ✨Data Science and Machine Learning✨

-### Though most of what you find here will be web development projects 😓
+### Though most of what you find here will be web dev 😓

 <!--